mauryamj/acroastic_virtue/README.md

-# acroastic_virtue
+# 🌟 Acrostic Virtue

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter web.

-It is a website that takes the word and gives positive adjective for each alphabet
+**Acrostic Virtue** is a fun and uplifting Flutter app that takes a user's name and generates positive adjectives for each letter — like an acrostic poem but with personality traits.

+---

+## ✨ Features

+- 🔤 Converts each letter of a name into a positive adjective
+- 🔄 Randomly selects different adjectives each time
+- 📁 Uses a locally loaded JSON file of adjectives
+- 🎯 Simple, interactive UI built using Flutter and Material Design
+- 🧠 Encourages positivity and self-reflection

+---
+to use go to: https://mauryamj.github.io/acroastic_virtue/